garyjob/Setup-Wiki/ruby_on_rails_performance_diagnostics.md

 htop
 ```

-This will provide visibility into the IP address of the server generating the load on the database
+This will provide visibility into the IP address of the server generating the load on the database.

+If your application is constantly throwing up active record connection time out error,
+it might likely to do with your application layer concurrency configurations.
+Check to make sure the total number of concurrent connections in your application layer ```database.yml``` is not more than
+the ```max_connections``` set in your postgresql configurations file

 ### Identifying slow database queries